 Flushable Wipes – Do not flush paper and cloth products down the toilet.
 Examples of products that you should not flush include paper towels, cloth or disposable diapers, flushable wipes, sanitary napkins and certain tampons.

-How does my rate compare to other sewer service rates in the area?A. The District historically has one of the lowest rates in Orange County.
+How does my rate compare to other sewer service rates in the area?The District historically has one of the lowest rates in Orange County.

 If I notice missing, damaged or noisy manhole covers (loose fitting) what do I do?Please report the occurrence to the District immediately at (949) 645-8400 or on our Service Request Webpage.

-What is an Easement?A. When a public sewer line crosses private property, the property owner grants the Costa Mesa Sanitary District a right to operate and maintain the sewer line, and this right to use the private property is termed an “easement.”
+What is an Easement?When a public sewer line crosses private property, the property owner grants the Costa Mesa Sanitary District a right to operate and maintain the sewer line, and this right to use the private property is termed an “easement.”
 The District is usually granted a 10-foot wide strip of land over the length of the sewer.
 Easement documents are recorded at the Orange County Recorder’s office.